blangwell/cactus-the-impaler/README.md

     }
 };
 ```
-It is around this point I sought counsel with my instructors. _Special thanks to @romebell and @ahonore42 for their gentle guidance in reapproaching and refactoring this project and a thank you to @TaylorDarneille for moral support when the imposter syndrome hit_
+It is around this point I sought counsel with my instructors. _Special thanks to @romebell, @ahonore42, and @petefitton for their gentle guidance in reapproaching and refactoring this project; and a big thank you to @TaylorDarneille for moral support when the imposter syndrome hit_

 ## Attempt 2
 At this point I pseudocoded out the entire project again with new perspective.
 The general steps were as follows: